 This stage involves the light sleep just before deep sleep.

 Your body temperature decreases, your eye movements stop, and your heart rate and muscles continue to relax.
 Your brain waves briefly spike then slow down.

 During a night of sleep, you spend the most time in stage 2.

 Stage 3: Non-REM sleep

 In stages 3 and 4, deep sleep begins.
 Your eyes and muscles don’t move, and your brain waves slow down even further.

 Deep sleep is restorative.
 Your body replenishes its energy and repairs cells, tissues, and muscles.
 You need this phase to feel awake and refreshed the next day.

 This stage first happens about 90 minutes after you fall asleep.
-It can last for about an hour.
+Your eyes move quickly from side to side during REM sleep.

 In REM sleep, your brain waves and eye movements increase.
 Your heart rate and breathing also speed up.